OpenLMIS/openlmis-ref-distro/README.md

   Also note that your BASE_URL will not need the port ":8080" that may be in the environment file template.

+2. Update api access configs in https://github.com/OpenLMIS/openlmis-ref-distro/blob/master/reporting/.env

-2. Pull all the services, and bring the Reference Distribution up.
+3. Pull all the services, and bring the Reference Distribution up.
 Since this is actively developed, you __should pull the services frequently__.
   ```
   $ docker-compose pull
   $ docker-compose up -d  # drop the -d here to see console messages
   ```

-3. When the application is up and running, you should be able to access the Reference Distribution at:
+4. When the application is up and running, you should be able to access the Reference Distribution at:

 	```
 	http://<your ip-address>/